 Prairie Milkweed, Tall Green Milkweed

-Synonyms of Asclepias hirtella (5) )(Updated on 8-9-21 from Plants of the World Online): Acerates hirtella Pennell, Asclepias longifolia var. hirtella (Pennell) B.L.Turner, Asclepias longifolia subsp. hirtella (Pennell) J.Farmer & C.R.Bell, Oligoron longifolium var. hirsutum Raf., Seutera hirtella Pennell
+Synonyms of Asclepias hirtella (4) )(Updated on 12-21-21 from Plants of the World Online): Acerates hirtella Pennell, Asclepias longifolia var. hirtella (Pennell) B.L.Turner, Asclepias longifolia subsp. hirtella (Pennell) J.Farmer & C.R.Bell, Oligoron longifolium var. hirsutum Raf.

 The genus, Asclepias L., was named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 12-21-21 when this page was last updated, Plants of the World Online by Kew lists 206 accepted species in the Asclepias genus.
-It is a member of the plant family Apocynaceae with 367 genera.
-Those numbers could change as updates are made.
+As of 12-21-21 when this page was last updated, Plants of the World Online by Kew lists 205 accepted species in the Asclepias genus.
+It is a member of the plant family Apocynaceae with 366 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.